JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-ios-migration.md

 The `onResize` parameter of the old `UIKitView` and `UIKitViewController` constructors set a custom frame based on the `rect` argument but didn't affect the Compose layout itself, so it was not intuitive to use.
-On top of that, the default implementation of the `onResize` parameter needed to properly set the frame of interop view and contained some implementation details about properly clipping the view. <!-- TODO: what's wrong with that exactly? -->
+On top of that, the default implementation of the `onResize` parameter needed to properly set the frame of interop view and contained some implementation details about properly clipping the view.

 How to make do without `onResize`: